Flap (surgery): Skin anatomy

 Flaps may include skin in their construction.
-Skin is important for many reasons, but namely its role in thermoregulation, immune function, and blood supply aid in flap survival.
+Skin is important for many reasons, but its role in thermoregulation, immune function, and blood supply aid in flap survival.
 The skin can be divided into three main layers: the epidermis, dermis, and subcutaneous tissue.
 Blood is mainly supplied to the skin by two networks of blood vessels.
 The deep network lies between the dermis and the subcutaneous tissue, while the shallow network lies within the papillary layer of the dermis.
 The epidermis is supplied by diffusion from this shallow network and both networks are supplied by collaterals, and by perforating arteries that bring blood from deeper layers either between muscles (septocutaneous perforators) or through muscles (musculocutaneous perforators).

-This robust and redundant blood supply is important in flap surgery, because flaps are cut off from other blood vessels when it is raised and removed from its surrounding native tissue.
+This robust and redundant blood supply is important in flap surgery, because flaps are cut off from other blood vessels when they are raised and removed from surrounding native tissue.
 The remaining blood supply must then keep the tissue alive until additional blood supply can be formed through angiogenesis.